tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 ### Questions
 I asked each participant for his or her sex.
 Participants were required to choose the more appropriate of "male" or "female".
-I also asked each particpant what posture he or she would use in 12 different scenarious.
+I also asked each participant what posture he or she would use in 12 different scenarios.
 For each scenario, the participant was required to respond with one of these postures:

 * Sit